Kevin-Mok/rarity-surf/productization.md

   - Discord login to web app
     - check if in server
     - add MM wallet addy
-- sub model for acc tied to Discord/MM so as to not rug
-  - best interest to not scam
-    - already made product
 - monitor listings
   - pay to
     - set up multiple watch filters